peterservices/CS2-Chroma/readme.md

 All features are toggle-able via a JSON file generated when you first run the script.

-> [!NOTE]
+> [!IMPORTANT]
-> CS2-Chroma is not affiliated or endorsed in any way by Razer or its subsidiaries.
+> CS2-Chroma is not affiliated or endorsed in any way by Razer, Valve, or any of their subsidaries